serverlessworkflow/specification/specification.md

 Both the source and type of incoming events must match the ones defined in the references events in order for the event to be considered.

-You can set event correlation rules via the "correlation" property.
+You can set event correlation rules via the `correlation` property.
 See more info on event correlation [here](#Correlation-Definition).

 The actions array property defines a list of actions to be performed.